Updated on 2024-11-21 GMT+08:00

 1. Log in to the CCE console and click the cluster name to access the cluster console.

 2. In the navigation pane on the left, click Workloads.
-In the right pane, click the Deployments tab.
+Then click the Deployments tab.
 Click Create Workload in the upper right corner.

 When creating a workload, click Data Storage in the Container Settings area.
 Click Add Volume and select Secret from the drop-down list.